 We are State-wide Experts in Joint Replacement

 Because of our interest in quality improvement, we are founding members of the Michigan Arthroplasty Registry, a group of orthopaedic surgeons and medical professionals who want to improve the quality of care for patients undergoing hip, knee and shoulder replacement procedures in Michigan.
-The Coordinating Center for this Blue Cross Blue Shield of Michigan-funded project is also housed at the University of Michigan.
+The Coordinating Center for this Blue Cross Blue Shield of Michigan-funded project is also housed at Michigan Medicine.

 - MedSport at 734-930-7400, or toll free 877-877-9333